 Driving hundreds of miles each day, filling up on gas, and buying groceries in different towns can be a red flag to your financial institutions.
 If you aren’t carrying much cash, the last thing you want to deal with is having your account frozen with no cash in the middle of nowhere.
 A quick phone call to let your bank know the dates you’ll be traveling will prevent this problem and save you a big headache.

 Have Your Car Serviced Before You Hit the Road

-Though many cars and smartphones have GPS mapping systems, it helps to see the big picture on a real map.
-If you are traveling to an area that has a tourism industry, you most likely can get a guidebook to the area, which will recommend sights to see and activities to do, as well as offer regional history, flora, and fauna.
-If you can’t find a guidebook before you go, stop in at visitor's centers or regional offices to get free information on area attractions.
+Though many cars and smartphones have GPS mapping systems, it helps to see the big picture on a real map, so make sure you have the correct maps and that your planned routes are free of major construction or closures.
+If you're visiting an area that gets a lot of tourists, you can usually find a guidebook or resources online with recommended sights, activities, and informational background on the destination.
+If you can’t find a guidebook before you go, try to find a visitor's center or regional office where you can get free information on area attractions.